Defining a landing page

 On the homepage of the banking start-up Revolut, a paragraph is dedicated to the “service” rendered to users to make it clear that if more than one million people have already benefited from it, you can too.

-Because nothing replaces experience, be sure to use an A/B testing solution for your landing pages.
+Because nothing replaces experience, be sure to use an A/B testing software for your landing pages.
 By doing regular tests, you will identify friction points and greatly improve your conversion rate.
-A/B testing allows you to compare two versions of the same landing page simultaneously and identify which elements are working and which ones are holding you back.
+A/B tests allow you to compare two versions of the same landing page simultaneously and identify which elements are working and which ones are holding you back.

 BONUS: the conversion form